SESYNC-ci/advanced-git-lesson/docs/_slides/branch.md

 1. Switch to the new branch locally.
 1. Push the local branch to the remote repo.
 1. Make some changes, stage, commit, and push (repeat as needed).
-1. Merge the branch back into the master branch.
+1. Merge the branch back into the main branch.

 First, let's practice a basic branch workflow using the command line.